 Expect 30–60% savings compared to round-trip itineraries.
 More days at sea mean fewer crowds and, more than likely, very few children.
 You’ll have plenty of time to enjoy the ship and the services or just relax by the pool.
 I personally love the peaceful vibe and fewer crowds.
 Look for transatlantic crossings on Holland America or Norwegian; these will often be priced under $100 per night, including meals.

 My tip: Book 9-12 months ahead for the best cabin selection, especially balconies or accessible rooms.
 For bookings that are more than 3 months before the sail date, you will only have to leave a deposit and have plenty of time to budget for the final payment.
+If the price drops before final payment, ask the cruise line to re-price.

 Take Advantage of Shoulder-Season Sailings